 ENVR 203 Scientific Approaches to Environmental Issues/Lab

-An introduction to central concepts in environmental science-the function and interrelationship of physical, chemical, and biological systems-through the study of specific environmental issues.
-The laboratory links field studies of environmental systems to the scientific concepts and tools environmental scientists use.
-Not open to seniors.
+An introduction to central concepts in environmental science through the study of specific environmental issues.
+Focal issues, landscapes, and ecosystems illuminate the function and interrelationship of physical, chemical, biological, and socio-cultural systems at scales ranging from microscopic to global.
+The laboratory links field studies of environmental systems to the scientific concepts, tools, habits of the mind, and approaches to data handling and analysis that environmental scientists use.
+Not open to juniors or seniors.

 ENVR 204 Environment and Society

 The environmental crisis is profoundly political.
 This course familiarizes students with some of the major social scientific contributions to understanding how and why environmental problems arise, how they are defined, and how different groups are affected by and respond to them.
 The course first outlines the contemporary world system in which environmental debates take place and then identifies drivers of environmental change.
 Students then apply these ideas to a variety of ongoing environmental controversies, including climate change, agriculture, urbanization, biodiversity conservation, pollution, and environmental justice.